Orthopaedic Hospitals

 How is hip dysplasia treated?

-Treatment for hip dysplasia involves managing pain and protecting the hip joint from further damage.
-The doctor will tailor the treatment to meet the patient’s specific needs.
+Treatment for hip dysplasia focuses on managing pain and protecting the hip joint from further damage.
+The treatment plan is customized to meet each patient's specific needs.
+Surgical options, including robotic-assisted procedures, offer enhanced precision and faster recovery times.

 When can I go back to my regular activities after surgery for Hip Dysplasia?